 Last Updated on

 Understanding the membership structure of your business is essential to form a Limited Liability Company correctly.
 The business owners of an LLC are called members.
-The members of your LLC will need to be identified on your articles of organization, which is the paperwork required to form an LLC with the Secretary of State (or similarly named state department).
-After filing the articles, in order to best protect your business and personal assets, you may consider creating an operating agreement for your LLC, which should identify the members along with the rights and responsibilities of each person.
+The members of your LLC will need to be identified in your articles of organization, which is the paperwork required to form an LLC with the Secretary of State (or similarly named state department).
+After filing the articles, to best protect your business and personal assets, you may consider creating an operating agreement for your LLC, which should identify the members along with the rights and responsibilities of each person.

-An LLC is a business entity that is different from a sole proprietorship or partnership as it separates the owner’s personal and business assets.
+An LLC is a business entity that is different from a sole proprietorship or general partnership as it separates the owner’s personal and business assets.
 Having a separate legal entity provides liability protection for the owner’s personal assets if the company faces legal action in addition to some potential tax advantages and a flexible management structure.

 Who can be a member of an LLC?

-Many states do not impose strict limitations on who may act as members of an LLC.
-In most states, members must be at least 18 years old, but there is no citizenship requirement.
-In fact, entities, such as trusts, corporations, or other LLCs, can also operate as members of an LLC, as well as individuals.
+Many states do not impose limitations on who may be as members of an LLC.
+In most states, LLC members must be at least 18 years old, but there is no citizenship requirement.
+In fact, entities, such as trusts, corporations, or other LLCs, can also operate as members of an LLC.

 How to change a Single-Member LLC to a Multiple-Member LLC

 https://startingyourbusiness.com/when-does-an-llc-need-an-operating-agreement/To become a multi-member LLC, you simply add another member.
 Some states require specific rules and wording to the LLC operating agreement when adding members to the LLC.